 Annecy Castle built between the 12th and 16th centuries, overlooking the old town, is also worth a visit, perhaps more for the view than for its museum, but still.

-It would be a shame not to try French cuisine while you are here.
-Annecy has a multitude of options, from gastronomy (such as the 2 ‘Michelin awarded La Maison des Bois by Marc Veyrat) to more casual places.
-So we’re sure you’ll find your chance.
+Sooo many great places, it’s hard to know where to begin… Annecy has tons of options, from gastronomy (such as the 2 ‘Michelin awarded La Maison des Bois by Marc Veyrat) to more casual places.
+So we’re sure you’ll find a place that will fit your cravings.
 But keep in mind that many restaurants are closed at least one day a week.
 Check online if your option is open.
 In addition, Annecy is a tourist town.
 Depending on the day/time of year, you may want to book the table in advance.

 But hey, let’s get back to our main subject, the bike.
 There are tons of beautiful scenic roads in the area, so we’ll show you a possible route.
 But don’t hesitate to adapt it according to your preferences/tastes (distance/time are strictly indicative, drive according to the conditions):